Managing Director, ICT Consultant and Business Advisor

 Capability demonstrated

-Hands-on support foundations and the ability to communicate technology clearly in education settings.
+Hands-on support foundations, service empathy, education-sector ICT experience and the ability to communicate technology clearly to staff, students and administration users.

 Responsibilities

-- Maintain and troubleshoot desktop, server and network environments.
+- Maintain and troubleshoot desktop, server, network, hardware and software environments.

 Outcomes